Table of Contents

 - Generate real-time cash flow.
 Many chronically or terminally ill insureds require financial assistance in the later stages of illness.
 And for those without a serious illness but who are simply at an age where they need round-the-clock care, long-term medical expenses can be a heavy financial burden for even high-net worth individuals.
 In the current low-interest rate environment, there’s little opportunity to generate income from retirement savings.
 A viatical settlement offers real-time cash flow for eligible individuals, providing immediate financial assistance when it’s needed most.

 - Improve end-of-life quality.
-Increasingly, older adults and seniors are of the mindset to make the most of the money they have while they’re still alive to enjoy it.
+Increasingly, older adults, seniors, and those struggling with illnesses like terminal cancer are seeking a life insurance payout to make the most of the money they have while they’re still alive to enjoy it.
 A viatical settlement is an opportunity to gain an additional source of income, and can be put towards any end-of-life-enhancing experiences or purchases.
 There are no restrictions on what you can do with the settlement cash.
 This may be a particularly intriguing opportunity for policyholders whose beneficiaries are already financially stable, and do not need the death benefit they would otherwise receive.

 - Receive a return on a life investment.
 Amazingly, nearly 90% of universal life insurance policies never pay a death claim.
 Rather than lapsing an unwanted or unneeded policy, a viatical settlement can allow policyowners to receive more cash than they would otherwise receive.
 Receiving a return from a viatical settlement can bring a bit of financial peace and satisfaction to chronically or terminally ill policyowners who would otherwise receive less (or no) cash by surrendering or letting it lapse.